Aravinda89/Project-Portfolio/README.md

 **Tea Recommendation Chatbot**

-*Problem*

-Finding the perfect tea is hard.
-The market is flooded with countless tea options, and consumers often struggle to find teas that suit their:
+Finding the perfect tea can be overwhelming with so many options available.
+Consumers often struggle to find teas that match their taste preferences, health goals, and emotional needs, making the process frustrating and time-consuming.
-Taste preferences
-Health goals
-Emotional needs

-This lack of personalized guidance leads to a frustrating trial-and-error process.

-*Solution*
-This chatbot helps you find the perfect tea.
-It can recommend the best-suited, personalized tea for you from over 100 different types, based on your preferences and needs.
+This chatbot simplifies tea selection by recommending the perfect tea for you from over 100 types.
+It provides personalized suggestions based on your individual preferences, helping you find the ideal tea with ease.

 - [Tea Recommendation Chatbot](https://poe.com/ChaBot2024)